ida/servile/README.md

 Why
 ===

 a.
-Save time by not downloading a huge framework like e.g. "express" is.
+Save time by not downloading a huge framework.

 b.
-Save time by not manually typing routing-logic.
+Save time by not manually typing routing logic.

 c.
 Save time by not adding a middleware for parsing posted data.

 d.
-Save time by not fiddling with CORS-header, e.g. just for loading an avatar.
+Save time by not setting a CORS header, so others can load your resources.

 e.
 Save time by not setting up a websocket-server for talking to the client.